 Fellrnr is a website with all kinds of useful running information.

 If you’re new to running, you can follow a couch to 5K program.
 For longer distances, Hal Higdon’s training plans are great.
 There are free PDFs for many of them on his website.

 Fuel is important as you start to go for longer runs.
 I prefer real food to energy gels, but anything with a high energy density that sits well in your stomach is good.
-I try to take a few gulps of water each mile and eat one-third to one-half of an energy bar every 30 to 40 minutes.
+I aim to take a few gulps of water each mile and eat one-third to one-half of an energy bar every 30 to 40 minutes.

 In terms of gear, I like Salomon Active Skin running vests.
 They have flasks that work well, a tight fit to the body, and decent storage space.
 The Garmin Forerunner 35 is an effective, no-frills running watch.
 You can get it cheaply secondhand.

-To prevent chafing and blisters, you can apply an occlusive lotion to high-friction areas of your body before running.
+To prevent chafing and blisters, you can apply an occlusive lotion like petroleum jelly to high-friction areas of your body before running.
 Feet, groin, and chest are common high-friction areas.
 If you develop callouses on your feet that get too thick, you can shave them down with a pumice stone.
 Soak your feet in warm water then gently rub the stone on your callouses in a circular motion.